 - Russ TC.
 Intelligence, Cognitive Reserve, and Dementia: Time for Intervention?.
 JAMA Netw Open.
 2018 Sep 7;1(5):e181724.
 PubMed.

-- Anderson EL, Howe LD, Wade KH, Ben-Shlomo Y, Hill WD, Deary IJ, Sanderson EC, Zheng J, Korologou-Linden R, Stergiakouli E, Smith GD, Davies NM, Hemani G. Education, intelligence and Alzheimer's disease: Evidence from a multivariable two-sample Mendelian randomization study. bioRχiv.
-September 19, 2018.
+- Anderson EL, Howe LD, Wade KH, Ben-Shlomo Y, Hill WD, Deary IJ, Sanderson EC, Zheng J, Korologou-Linden R, Stergiakouli E, Davey Smith G, Davies NM, Hemani G. Education, intelligence and Alzheimer's disease: evidence from a multivariable two-sample Mendelian randomization study.
+Int J Epidemiol.
+2020 Jan 31; PubMed.